avaneev/biteopt/README.md

 The method was also tested with a more statistically-correct PRNG and the difference turned out to be negligible.

+6. The method was developed using `test2.cpp` benchmark probably introducing bias towards 2-dimensional functions.
+It is possible that method's hyper-parameters should depend on problem's dimensionality, but due to computation complexity and unavailability of a wide range of multi-dimensional test functions this hypothesis has not been tested.

 ## Users ##

 This library is used by: